Skip to main content

 • an HEI of maritime studies: a public HEI supervised by the minister responsible for maritime affairs.

-According to the POL-on database, in 2021 Poland had 426 HEIs, including 278 non-public institutions; 57 HEIs are in the process of liquidation.
+According to the RAD-on database (managed by the National Information Processing Institute), in 2024 Poland had 362 HEIs, including 16 church-run institutions, 211 non-public institutions and 135 public institutions; 52 HEIs are in the process of liquidation.
 HEIs can be divided into the following types (based on the classification of the Central Statistical Office):

 • Universities (uniwersytety);